 Texas native Troy Knudson discovered his absentee ballot insert mistakenly pictured the national flag of Chile.
 According to him, the discrepancy was quite surprising:

 Apparently the insert has been used for some time without anyone (voters and staff) noticing . . .
 I guess it’s funny in some way, but my initial reaction was more disbelief that no one had noticed.

 There’s no denying, the two flags have a close resemblance.
 As you can see below, both utilize the same colors, patterns and shapes.

+You would think that someone who had lived in South America and Texas would have noticed the difference from the start, but that wasn’t the case.
 Unfortunately, the similarity between the flags and lack of color utilized on the insert allowed the mistake to go unnoticed for years.
 According to Janice Ruple, the county’s elections administrator, the incorrect flag was on the insert before she even took office.
 Turns out, the recently discovered error was far from new.
 It dated back at least five years.

 To AccelaWork, this story is nothing new.
 As we have discussed before, mistakes happen.
 Failure is simply human nature; escaping it is something we may never overcome.
 Yet, it’s important to realize that without it, there would be little reason for change and little room for innovation.
 The key to accepting and benefiting from failure is to learn how to not make the same mistakes again.